GEcaiIT/edx-documentation/en_us/course_authors/source/building_course/setting_up_student_view.rst

   See :ref:`Licensing a Course` for more information about license options.

-  The license options you select control the copyright notice students see in the courseware.

-  You can also change the license for each video in the course.
-See :ref:`Video Advanced Options` for more information.
+  The license options that you select apply to all course content including videos, unless you explicitly specify different licensing options for your videos.
+For details about specifying licensing options for each video in the course, see :ref:`Video Advanced Options`.

 .. _A Template For Course Overview: